toerob/ls4inform6/README.md

 ## Disclaimer

 This language server is by no means feature complete yet.
-It will need tons of improvement but it may already serve useful and is therefore released as beta at an unfinished state.
+It will need tons of improvement but it may already be useful to someone and is therefore released in an unfinished state.

 # License and credit
 The language Server for Inform 6 is powered by the XText framework (https://www.eclipse.org/Xtext/index.html) licensed under the EPL 2.0 license (https://www.eclipse.org/legal/epl-2.0/).